WGBH-MLA/AAPB2/app/views/special_collections/high-school-assembly.md

 ## Summary

-The *Education Forum / High School Assembly* collection includes eleven episodes of *Education Forum* and twenty episodes of *High School Assembly* that aired on UNC-TV between 1993 and 2002.
+The *Education Forum / High School Assembly* collection includes eleven episodes of *Education Forum* and twenty-one episodes of *High School Assembly* that aired on UNC-TV between 1993 and 2002.

 Hosted by Diane Lucas, Mary Cay Corr, Jay Holloway, Jr., and Ron Plummer, *Education Forum* explores crucial educational themes.
 Focusing on education for students of all ages, episodes examine subjects such as [PBS’s Ready to Learn](/catalog/cpb-aacip-a6a1cfe30c4) initiative, [adult literacy](/catalog/cpb-aacip-3e22745538a), and [postsecondary education](/catalog/cpb-aacip-b92bbff5989).
 From empowering distance learning to confronting substance abuse, voices and ideas are united, fostering a brighter future through knowledge and understanding.